 Traveling from South of Tassajara

 Take Hwy 101 north to Greenfield.
 Turn left onto G16 (Elm Avenue).
-Turn left at E. Carmel Valley Rd/G16/Jamesburg-Arroyo Seco Rd., go about 29 miles until you reach Tassajara Road on your left.
+Turn left at E. Carmel Valley Rd/G16/Jamesburg-Arroyo Seco Rd., go about 29 miles to Tassajara Road on the left.
 Turn left onto Tassajara Road, and follow it for approximately 3 miles to arrive at Jamesburg.

 By Public Transportation

 Getting to Jamesburg via public transportation requires special coordination as there is no public transit service that goes directly to Tassajara.

 There are many public transit options to the nearby towns of Monterey and Carmel Valley (still over an hour away) from San Francisco, Oakland, or Salinas, and some routes are detailed below.
 From there, guests must connect with another guest using our Rideshare Board.